 Health Services: Gardasil for Men

-Gardisil is the vaccination that prevents infection with human papillomavirus (HPV) types 6, 11, 16, and 18 which cause approximately 70% of cervical cancer in women and 90% of genital warts.
+Any woman who has been for an annual GYN exam in the past couple of years has heard of Gardasil.
+The vaccine is also available for men to prevent genital warts.
+Gardisil is the vaccination that prevents infection with human papillomavirus (HPV) types 6, 11, 16, and 18 which cause approximately 70% of cervical cancer and 90% of genital warts.

 Why should men consider Gardasil?

-Boys and young men age 11-26 should be vaccinated against human papillomavirus, or HPV, to protect against anal and throat cancers that can result from sexual activity The Advisory Committee on Immunization Practices of the Centers for Disease Control and Prevention and American Academy of Pediatrics recommended young men receive the series of 3 Gardisil vaccines.
+Gardasil is approved for use in men aged 9 to 26 to prevent genital warts, believed to be caused by the HPV virus.
 Men who are protected against HPV are less likely to pass the infection to their sex partner(s).
-Men who have receptive anal sex could benefit from Gardasil because the vaccine is shown to be 78% effective in preventing anal intraepithelial neoplasia, a precursor to anal cancer.
+Gay men could benefit from Gardasil because the vaccine is shown to be 78% effective in preventing anal intraepithelial neoplasia, a precursor to anal cancer.

 Why should men be concerned about HPV?